-The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months after birth.
+The American Academy of Pediatrics recommends exclusive breastfeeding for the first 6 months after birth.
 This means not even water should be fed to the baby.
 You may start additional liquid or semisolid foods but continue breastfeeding for at least a year.
 A baby's nutritional demands may change after a year, and they may no longer require breast milk physiologically, but it may still be advantageous.

-The World Health Organization and United Nations Children's Fund suggest that, if possible, children may be breastfed until they are two years old.
+The World Health Organization and United Nations Children's Fund suggest that, if possible, children may be breastfed until they are 2 years old.
 Few studies, however, believe that there is no set age at which a baby will wean.
 Some babies may need to be breastfed for a longer period than others, and breastfeeding should be continued until both the mother and baby are ready to wean.
 It is important to remember that nursing is a personal choice.

 When should I start breastfeeding?